Fabrice Fernandes

-Fabrice Fernandes (born 29 October 1979 in Aubervilliers) is a French former footballer who played for several clubs, most particularly Southampton.
+Fabrice Fernandes (born 29 October 1979) is a French former footballer who played for several clubs, most particularly Southampton.

 Playing career

+Fabrice Fernandes spent three years at the INF Clairefontaine academy, before moving to Rennes in 1996.

 He first joined an English team in 2000, after signing a season-long loan deal at Fulham where he helped them get promoted to the Premier League.
 He played for the France national under-21 football team, impressing the likes of Rangers in the process, for whom he joined on loan in March 2001, scoring on his debut for the club, from 20 yards out against Motherwell.

-In December 2001, he moved to Southampton, making his debut in a defeat to Leeds United, and played in many games during the season, despite sometimes being hit with injury.
-He picked up an FA Cup runners-up medal in season 2002–03, and had a solid 2003–04, at the end of which he was offered a new contract to run to 2006.
+In December 2001, he moved to Southampton, making his debut in a defeat against Leeds United.
+Despite occasional injuries, he featured in many matches that season.
+He earned an FA Cup runners-up medal in 2003 and enjoyed a strong 2003–04 campaign, which concluded with the offer of a new contract running until 2006.